adriannovegil/awesome-observability/README.md

 - [Banshee](https://github.com/bbotte/banshee-detection_system) - Real-time anomalies(outliers) detection system for periodic metrics.
 - [Project Scorpio](https://github.com/AICoE/log-anomaly-detector) - Log Anomaly Detector.
 - [Anomaly Detection in Prometheus Metrics](https://github.com/AICoE/prometheus-anomaly-detector) - Prototype for a Prometheus Anomaly Detector (PAD) which can be deployed on OpenShift.
 The PAD is a framework to deploy a metric prediction model to detect anomalies in prometheus metrics.
-- [Prophet](https://facebook.github.io/prophet/) - Prophet is a forecasting procedure implemented in  R and Python.
+- [Prophet](https://facebook.github.io/prophet/) - Forecasting procedure implemented in R and Python.
 It is fast and provides completely automated forecasts that can be tuned by hand by data scientists and analysts.
 - [Anomaly Detection Toolkit (ADTK)](https://adtk.readthedocs.io/en/stable/) - Python package for unsupervised / rule-based time series anomaly detection.
 - [Chaos Genius](https://github.com/chaos-genius/chaos_genius) - ML powered analytics engine for anomaly/outlier detection and root cause analysis.